danielpeter/specfem3d/05_running_the_solver.md

     Mean elapsed time per time step in seconds =     0.115328696703911 Max norm displacement vector U in all slices (m) =     1.0789589E-02

 The `timestamp``*` files provide the `Mean elapsed time per time step in seconds`, which may be used to assess performance on various machines (assuming you are the only user on a node), as well as the `Max norm displacement vector U in all slices (m)`.
 If something is wrong with the model, the mesh, or the source, you will see the code become unstable through exponentially growing values of the displacement and fluid potential with time, and ultimately the run will be terminated by the program.
-You can control the rate at which the timestamp files are written based upon the parameter `NTSTEP_BETWEEN_OUTPUT_INFO` in the `Par_file`.
+You can control the rate at which the timestamp files are written based upon the parameter `NTSTEP_BETWEEN_OUTPUT_INFO` in the `DATA/Par_file`.

-Having set the `Par_file` parameters, and having provided the `CMTSOLUTION` (or the `FORCESOLUTION`) and `STATIONS` files, you are now ready to launch the solver!
+Having set the `DATA/Par_file` parameters, and having provided the `CMTSOLUTION` (or the `FORCESOLUTION`) and `STATIONS` files, you are now ready to launch the solver!
 This is most easily accomplished based upon the `go_solver` script (See Chapter [\[cha:Scheduler\]](#cha:Scheduler) for information about running through a scheduler, e.g., LSF).
 You may need to edit the last command at the end of the script that invokes the `mpirun` command.
 The `runall` script compiles and runs both `xgenerate_databases` and `xspecfem3D` in sequence.
 This is a safe approach that ensures using the correct combination of distributed database output and solver input.

 It is important to realize that the CPU and memory requirements of the solver are closely tied to choices about attenuation (`ATTENUATION`) and the nature of the model (i.e., isotropic models are cheaper than anisotropic models).
 We encourage you to run a variety of simulations with various flags turned on or off to develop a sense for what is involved.